Dau Go cave

 of an engraved stone stele singing the

-right-hand side of the entrance.
+remains to the right-hand side of the entrance.

 Read more